Tag: Callum McCaig

 The below Parliamentary question was asked by Callum McCaig on 2015-11-13.

-To ask the Secretary of State for Energy and Climate Change, whether COBR has a role in considering resilience issues relating to security of energy supply.
+To ask the Secretary of State for Energy and Climate Change, what recent discussions she has had with the Scottish Government on the resilience and security of the energy supply in Scotland.

 Andrea Leadsom